Follow These Guidelines

-Whether you are a frequent flyer or traveller, or this is your first vacation you’ve ever been on, here are some fabulous tips and a few hard rules.
+Whether you are a frequent flyer or traveler, or this is the first vacation you’ve ever been on, here are some fabulous tips and a few hard rules.

 If you follow these, you will never feel overwhelmed or panic that you are forgetting to bring, or do something.

 In the weeks leading up to your flight and vacation.

 Check where your passport is, this means being able to put your hands on it immediately, not thinking vaguely hmm “it’s in a safe”!